Kalon Barnes

-Kalon Barnes (born December 16, 1998) is an American football cornerback for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Baylor.
+Kalon Barnes (born December 16, 1998) is an American professional football cornerback.
+He played college football for the Baylor Bears, and was selected by the Carolina Panthers in the seventh round of the 2022 NFL draft.

-High school career
+Early life

 Barnes played wide receiver at Silsbee High School.
 Barnes was a three-star recruit coming out of high school and committed to play football at Baylor on May 4, 2017.

 Also competing in track and field, Barnes won both the 100 metres and 200 metres at the UIL Track and Field Championships in 2017 and 2018, consecutively.
 He ran a wind-assisted (+3.2 m/s) 10.04 seconds in the 100 metres in 2018.

 College career

 Barnes converted from wide receiver to cornerback before the 2018 season.

 Professional career

+Pre-draft

-Barnes ran a 4.23-second 40-yard dash at the NFL Combine, the second-fastest time at the combine since 2003.
+Barnes ran a 4.23-second 40-yard dash at the NFL Combine, the third-fastest time at the combine since electronic timing was implemented in 1999 (behind only Xavier Worthy's and John Ross' 40-yard dash times, 4.21 seconds and 4.22 seconds respectively), and the fastest time by a defensive back.

 Carolina Panthers

-Barnes was drafted by the Carolina Panthers in the seventh round (242nd overall) of the 2022 NFL Draft.
-He was waived on August 30, 2022.
+Barnes was selected by the Carolina Panthers in the seventh round (242nd overall) of the 2022 NFL draft.
+Panthers head coach Matt Rhule had coached Barnes for two seasons at Baylor, but downplayed his familiarity with Barnes as a reason for drafting him, instead citing his rare speed and athleticism.
+Barnes was waived by the Panthers as part of final roster cuts on August 30, 2022.